top of page

 PORTFOLIO OF WORK

 My writing tells my immigrant story and recalls the pivotal moments of my life.
 I mostly write essays in the creative nonfiction genre.
-My work has been sometimes described as long winded, a weakness I continue to work to improve.
+I hope you will enjoy these selections.

 Notebook and Pen